Ikumi Yamazaki

 Ikumi Yamazaki (山崎 郁美, Yamazaki Ikumi) is a Japanese tennis player.

 Born in Chiba city, Yamazaki represented Japan at the World University Games held in China in 2021 and won bronze medals in women's team and doubles.

-In February 2025, she won the biggest championship of her career at the ITF W50 tournament held in Ahmedabad, India.
+In February 2025, she won the first bigger championship at the W50 tournament held in Ahmedabad, India.
+However in November, partnering Hiromi Abe, she won the title at the W75 NSW Open Challenger in Sydney, Australia.